sxkochetkov/retail-product-catalog/README.md

 #### Product lookup
 There are indexes to speed up lookup but since we don't use any databases we need to create in-memory indexes.
 Hash index on product name is suggested as a key for `HashMap` but there is a tradeoff: if we need to do lookup for ids that decreases performance for reads.
+Regarding fuzzy search algorithm, I was experimenting with string mutations.

 ### Dev Notes
 Used [spring initializr](https://start.spring.io/) for generating Spring Boot web application (Java/Maven/Spring.Web).